cdmwebs/drinkup/sponsorship.md

 # Sponsorship

 So, you want to sponsor the Cincinnati Web/Tech Drinkup?
 That's awesome!
+Read this stuff then send an email to chrism@gaslight.co or chrisridenour@gmail.com.

 ## Exposure